 👉 Here’s what we like:

-Freethink is a niche online publication that publishes interesting stories about science, technology, medicine, and anything that’s at the forefront of innovation.
-They also publish interviews with various personalities that are leading the way in their respective industries.
+Futurism is a news website that publishes interesting stories about AI, technology, science, space exploration, and anything that’s at the forefront of innovation.
+They also occasionally publish interviews and opinion pieces.

 👉 Here’s what we like: